Kalena: Testimony

 The year before, God had been teaching me about grace—really teaching me to be loved and accepted as I was.
 I grew a lot, but growth comes in layers.
 What I’ve learned is that if you don’t accept grace for yourself, chances are it’s probably not extending to others either.
 If your inner critic never stops, and you’re a perfectionist, you’re probably pretty critical of others too.
 That was definitely true for me.

 Through that process, God showed me how my idols were directly affecting my relationships.
 Mad about a messy house?
 I was seeking safety, security and peace in my home and not Him.
 Mad about a lack of attention?
 I was putting my husband before God, idolizing Him and wanting to be idolized.
 Being controlling and angry with my child?
-I wasn’t trusting God to care for her.
+I wasn’t trusting God to care for her or keep her safe or viewing her as capable to learn from her mistakes.
 Everything traced back to fear and control.
+They needed ME, I was the answer to all problems.
+The wise and mightiful Kalena.

-I knew I was controlling—but I had no idea how much.
-As I read scripture daily about trusting him and his love for me which felt really redundant at the time, like I GET IT Jesus loves me, how many times do you want to tell me?!?
-This program didn’t mess around with
+I knew I was controlling—but I had no idea how much and just how much I was damaging my relationships because of it, but he was about to remove the scales big time.
+As I read scripture daily about trusting him and his love for me, initially it felt really redundant.
+I was like I GET IT Jesus loves me, how many times do you want to tell me?!?
+Quite frankly, I was a bit annoyed, but this program didn’t mess around with

 Romans 12:2

 This program was like a deep wash, not a regular rinse.
+You know, that scene in Ariel -who actually calls in Little Mermaid, that's so long- where Sebastian the crab gets picked up by the maids and thunk thunk thunk thunk thunk down the washboard and then thunk thunk thunk again and again,?!?
+Then wrung out through the drying press and hung out to dry and you’re not sure what hit you.
+It was kind of like that.
 It was scrubbing my mind and literally reshaping my thought patterns daily.
-It was also REALLY humbling.
-I had a lot of apologizing to do and a lot of pent of fear and anxiety still.
+It was so humbling.
+I had so many rounds of apologizing to do and a lot of pent of fear and anxiety still to work through.
 Every time I felt the urge to control or react in anger, I had to lay that fear at His feet.
 But not metaphorically.
-I would literally go in my room throw myself on the ground and and throw my tantrum at God.
+I would literally go in my room throw myself on the ground and throw my tantrum at God.
 Underneath all that anger was SO.
 MUCH.
 FEAR.
 I cried more that year than I think I ever have in my life.
-To be honest I felt a bit unstable.
-I’m like, is this what the new normal feels like?!
-Bc this me kinda sucks, I am such a wimp.
-But I had never learned to deal with things without anger, underneath I was really fragile and volatile.
+To be honest, I felt a bit unstable, and honestly I was.
+I had majorly built my foundation on control and all of the sudden that huge brick or boulder, was removed.
+It was like I was walking on one foot as the world was still whirling quickly around me, and I’ll spare you, but it was a rough year with a lot happening.
+God knew it was crucial that I changed at that moment.
+I was busy feeling like “is this what the new normal/me feels like?!
+Bc this sucks, and I am such a wimp” But I had never learned to deal with things without anger, underneath I was really fragile and volatile.
 But I was so happy to be less angry.

 I had to wrestle with God honestly.
-I came to Him angry, resistant, even bratty at times—basically saying, “You deal with me, because I don’t want to.”
-But even then, He met me.
-Every time.
-By the end of those moments, He would soften my heart and change my perspective and what I would have turned into a week long fight, he resolved with love.
+I came to Him angry, resistant, totally bratty at times—basically saying, “You deal with me, because I don’t want to be nice or take the higher road and I can’t anyway I’ve tried, so you do it, you said you would be strong when I was weak.”
+I will say, I’ve noticed when I genuinely come to God and put his scripture back at Him in a non-manipulative way, He has delivered.
+It’s like me coming into agreement with His word and and He’s met me, every time.
+By the end of those moments, He would soften my heart and change my perspective and what I would have turned into a week long fight, he resolved with love right after.

 That year, I was also meeting weekly with a Christian therapist and a mentor from church.
-The mentor came first who suggested the therapist based on the anger I was expressing.
+The mentor came first who suggested the therapy based on the anger I was expressing.
 I also read and continue to read books about marriage and parenting.
 Those supports were HUGE and I honestly needed all of them.
+Remember that missing foundational piece, well each one of these supports came along to steady me while I learned to fill in that missing piece with God.
+Mentor to steady one arm, Christian counselor to hold the other, and my 12-step group to hold the one leg I was holding up in the air steady.
 I felt like without them I would have crumbled to pieces.
 I needed SO MUCH support to change old patterns.
 God continued to remind me often though, that they were tools, and a gift he had provided me but not the source of my change.
-He was the one doing the real work.
+He was the one doing the real work, but either way, I felt so loved and supported.

 Matthew 7:7

-So if you're stuck, you, your spouse or whoever else is close to you and currently reaping the benefits of your sinful nature deserve to see more of Jesus and He longs to give it to you if you ask with a pure heart, are willing to move your feet and are willing for Him to give you some loving humble pie.
-I used to pray about their sin, and nothing changed but then I prayed a more pure prayer and asked to love them more like Christ and to see them how God sees them.
+So if you're stuck, you, your spouse or whoever else is close to you and currently reaping the benefits of your sinful nature deserve to see more of Jesus and He longs to give it to you if you ask with a pure heart, are willing to move your feet and are ready to eat some loving humble pie.
+I used to pray about my family's sin, and fight giving God my feelings and nothing changed, but then I prayed a more pure prayer and asked to love them more like Christ and to see them how God sees them and give God all the feelings rather than dishing them out on my family.

 James 4:3

-I’m still working on that 3rd relationship and all my baggage I'm projecting, but I trust God will deal with me and shape me on that front soon too.
+I’m still working on that 3rd relationship, but I trust God will deal with me and shape me on that front soon too.

 Comments